dcaba/slides/src/181119_yamsServiceAndOps/0_title.md

 % Schibsted YAMS
-% How to build and maintain a thousands/req service with minimal dedication
+% Or how to build and maintain a thousands/req service with minimal dedication